200ml Of Milk To Cups

 Q: Is it necessary to be this precise when cooking?

 A: For most cooking, precise measurement is less critical than in baking.
-However, maintaining consistency will always improve the outcome of your cooking.
+On the flip side, maintaining consistency will always improve the outcome of your cooking.

 Q: Why does my milk measurement differ from the recipe's instructions?